openstack-yak/OSIC-MSR-tool/README.md

  - create a virtualenv for this tool (recommended);
  - run `python -m pip install -U -r requirements.txt`
    - use the appropriate requirements file for your python version
+ - modify the config file, `msr.ini` for your group/uses.
+   - optionally, update / modify the template file to suit you.
  - make a `data` directory
    - alternately, you could make a `~/.config/MSR/data` directory